5-Week Summer Ballet Program Student Packing and Planning List

 Dickinson College Dining Services offers dorm and non-dorm students a Declining Balance Account similar to a bank debit card (see info below).
 Other activities that would require funds might include movie tickets, restaurants or shopping.
 It is recommended that students refrain from bringing cash with them and consider other options, such as the use of prepaid debit cards.
 The cashier’s office in the Holland Union Building will cash personal checks of $25 or less.
 Access to an ATM machine is available in the Holland Union Building.
 Please note that CPYB does not handle cash transactions of any kind.

 Students who are participating in the Activities Package field trips:

 Students should plan to bring additional money on trip days for food, souvenirs, etc. We recommend $30-50 for Hersheypark.
-NOTE: Dorm students are provided with bagged lunches for the Hersheypark trip.
+NOTE: Residential students are provided with bagged lunches for the Hersheypark trip.